techthumb1/techthumb.org/aboutme.md

 - I am an avid learner of all things, emphasis on Technology.
 - I see challenges as solutions waiting to be solved.
 - I thrive by myself, but excel in a team environment.
-- I love people, but appreciate the silence of solitary.
+- I love people, but appreciate the silence of thought.

 ## Skills

 Leader
-- Department Head responsible for staff of 30 employees.
-- Strategy design and implementation.

 Data Exploration
 - Feature Engineering